 As a theater company in a rapidly changing world, Island Stage seeks to be open and sensitive to the issues of our times.
 Through the authentic telling of diverse stories, we strive to reveal the inner truths that connect us all.

-It is Island Stage’s mission to provide quality performing arts opportunities in the Lake Champlain Islands by offering a year-round theater presence in the community.
-We seek to involve the whole community by offering three shows annually in a variety of venues throughout the Islands.
-Furthermore, we seek to educate and engage community members by offering acting classes for children and adults, as well as play reading groups.
+It is Island Stage’s mission to provide a quality year-round theater and performing arts presence in the Lake Champlain Islands.
+We seek to engage and strengthen the whole community by offering shows annually in a variety of venues throughout the Islands.
+We also seek to connect the Lake Champlain Islands to the broader global community by providing diverse, entertaining, and intellectually stimulating productions that address the human condition.
+Our mission will be supplemented by providing acting classes for adults and children, reading groups and other opportunities for engagement and education.
 It is our mission to help vitalize the local economy and other arts organizations by partnering with local businesses and to draw audiences from a wide range of Vermont counties as well as from NY and Quebec.